dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-content.en.md

 authorLink: "https://dillonzq.com"
 description: "Find out how to create and organize your content quickly and intuitively in LoveIt theme."

-tags: ["content", "markdown"]
+tags: ["content", "Markdown"]
 categories: ["documentation"]
 featuredImage: "/images/theme-documentation-content/featured-image.jpg"

+lightgallery: true

 toc:
   auto: false
 math:
   enable: true
-lightgallery: true
 ---

 Find out how to create and organize your content quickly and intuitively in **LoveIt** theme.